Caia-Tech/the-burden/README.md

+I will NOT seek anything more than $1 (nominal) against ANY federal judge.
+Mr. Chuang included, even for actions outside of judicial role.

 Update- Aug 17, 12:19- MARVIN: You all know something?
 The honorable judge Chasanow is a 77 year old WOMAN.
 One who should be enjoying retirement just like my grandmother should be!
 STOP THIS.
 It's not her fault, IT'S THE APPARATUS.
 Coordination, Coersion, Conspiracy.
 STOP.

 Why are you making me, an indigent father, waste time debunking conspiratorial orders?
 Now I must explain why 1+1=2 to the fourth circuit.
 Please do not waste their time!